 For the older kids, there are classic shows, such as The Simpsons, Hannah Montana and Boy Meets World.
 But if your kids are after something new, there’s the Disney Plus original High School Musical: The Musical The Series, which is set 13 years after Troy and Gabriella have graduated and follows the story of a new set of East High students.

 And of course, there’s no end of classic cartoons that’ll keep everyone amused for hours.

-Relive your childhood
+Relive your childhood with classic Disney movies

 Despite all this, Disney Plus is definitely not just for kids.
 As Walt Disney himself once said, “Adults are only kids grown up anyway”.
 And seeing as the Walt Disney Company has created world-class family entertainment for nearly 100 years, almost everyone has some happy childhood memories associated with the House of Mouse.
 And now you can recreate them with just a little bit of faith, trust and Disney Plus.

 Did you see a Disney film the first time you went to the cinema?
 Grab some popcorn and rewatch it with the lights dimmed.